 Looking for Faith Lutheran Preschool?
 Click here.

 We use the Lutheran Service Book (2006) for our worship, and rotate through various settings of the Divine Service and Daily Office.
 Recordings of those liturgy settings are available here.
-A list of the upcoming hymns with links to assorted recordings is available here.
+A list of the upcoming hymns with links to assorted recordings is available here in Excel (to download and view on a computer) or Google Sheets (for computer, tablet, or smart-phone).

-Senior Choir – Open to anyone in high school and older, the Senior Choir sings weekly for the Divine Service.
+Senior Choir – Open to anyone in high school and older, the Senior Choir sings weekly for the Divine Service (alternating between 8:00 and 10:30).
 Rehearsals are held on Wednesday evenings from 7:00-8:30 in the sanctuary.

-Junior Choir – For children in grades three through eight, this choir combines the Kodaly Concept with the Royal School of Church Music’s Voice for Life program to continue the musical development begun in Preparatory Choir.
+Junior Choir – For children in grades three through eight, this choir combines the Kodály Concept with the Royal School of Church Music’s Voice for Life program to continue the musical development begun in Preparatory Choir.
 Choir members grow spiritually as they develop an understanding of the texts they sing and are instructed in the meaning of the liturgy.
-The Junior Choir sings approximately once a month, and for special services.
+The Junior Choir sings approximately twice a month and for special services.

-Preparatory Choir – For children in kindergarten through second grade, this choir uses the Kodaly Concept to develop basic musicianship through singing the hymns of the church and occasional anthems.
+Preparatory Choir – For children in kindergarten through second grade, this choir uses the Kodály Concept to develop basic musicianship through singing the hymns of the church, anthems, and folk songs.
 The Preparatory Choir sings approximately once a month, sometimes joining the Junior Choir.

 Christmas Choir – Composed of members of the regular choirs and additional volunteers, this ensemble sings for the Christmas Eve and Christmas Day services.
 Sectionals and full rehearsals are coordinated on a week-to-week basis during December.